Skip to content

 }),

-The serialized form travels on the wire; hydration restores the original typed value on the other side.
+The packed form is what travels over the network; hydration unpacks it back into the real value on the other side.

 import type { InferNiceError, InferNiceErrorHydrated } from "@nice-code/error";